 To ensure the ACA International’s members are achieving success, they provide resources such as ACA Searchpoint, a searchable database of their available compliance documents.
 They also offer guides and events to provide agencies with practical information.

-For small agencies, it’s not usually feasible to keep a full staff that can meet all of your needs for compliance advice.
-Keep your agency running with incidents at a minimum.
-Supplement your internal processes with outside help.
+For small agencies, it’s not always feasible to keep a full staff that can meet all of your needs for compliance advice.
+Keep your agency running with incidents at a minimum by supplementing your internal processes with outside help.

 - Outside counsel review - There are many attorneys that are well-versed in the needs of the collection industry.
 An attorney can review collection letters, disclosures, your dispute process, and more.
 Getting an outside perspective can help you fix items you might otherwise miss.